 See how pressing both your hands and legs into the floor helps tone the abdominals and teach them how to carry the load through the middle of your body.

 Next, while maintaining all this beautiful integrity you can flex all your toes so that you rock your body headward a little.
 Then press your hands into the floor to rock your body back toward your feet.
 See if you can feel how your body is acting as one strong, solid whole as you shift it forward and back by pressing with your toes and hands.
 If you don’t feel it, check to see if your arms are making the U shape, your legs are engaged and your abdominals are connecting your upper and lower body.
 If your butt is clenched, unclench it.
 Let everything that isn’t doing work relax.

 I’m hoping that you’ll get what I’m talking about, but it might take a few practice sessions.
 Or you might feel like you’ve got it, but then as you practice multiple times you might find that you shift from getting it, to really getting it.

 Knowing this feeling will also tell you when it’s time to stop doing an exercise.

 To illustrate that, just go back to your plank pose and hold the position until your body shifts from feeling solid and strong to feeling like a collection of parts.
 You’ll probably notice this in your back first as your abdominal muscles tire out and the load shifts onto your spine.
 Or you might notice it in one of your knees.
 It’s a bit individual.

 The idea is to fatigue yourself efficiently.
-A normal or ideal amount of time to reach fatigue with this static hold would be about 45 seconds to 1 minute.
+An ideal amount of time to reach fatigue with this static hold would be about 30 to 45 seconds.

 Now that you know what strength and unity feels like in the body you can also recognize when you’re not feeling it.
 You can use this feeling to correct any exercise until you reach the feeling of your body being one solid, strong, coordinated piece.